Welcome to my humble internet home

 I'm an expert in artificial intelligence, and more in particular probabilistic logical approaches to vision-action learning based on reinforcement learning, computational logic, computer vision and robots.
 My second expertise is ethics of algorithms: how intelligent algorithms change our society and values.

-Some current items
+Some current and upcoming items

 Speaking at the international summerscool on AI, Algorithms & Privacy on the topic of reinforcement learning and value alignment to build ethical AI systems

 I'm part of of the European Science Foundation (ESF) college of expert reviewers